 The point is that a Republican running for the house of representatives next year, say in Massachusetts, can run on any platform he pleases.
 He can tell the folks in his district, for instance, that he wants all restrictions on cotton planting stopped, so that cotton will be cheap, and there will be plenty of work for the local textile mills, thereby enabling them to compete with those of other nations.
 He can promise a fight to the death to bar all textile imports, especially from Japan.
-He can promise to fight every appropriation for water power, irrigation and reclamation projects out West, which help to keep up taxes but bring no local benefit to his district.
-And in doing all this he will not be handicapped by any national party platform, or any party leader's promises or speeches.
+He can promise to fight every appropriation for water power, irrigation and reclamation projects out West, which help to keep up taxes but bring no local benefit to will not be handicapped by any national party platform, or any party leader's promises or speeches.